Greek Ferries Guide for People Who Don’t Know Where to Start

 - FastFerries: Ekaterina P. and Theologos P.

-- GoldenStar Ferries: Superferry I and II
+- GoldenStar Ferries: Superferry I

 - Goutos Lines: Makedon